Customer rights and regulations

 Washington, D.C.
 20590

-When flight cancellations or misconnections occur, Cathay Pacific will do its best to mitigate passenger inconvenience.
+When flight cancellations or misconnections occur, Cathay Pacific will do its best to mitigate customer inconvenience.
 For example:

-Our reservations team generally will attempt to contact you via information in your booking record when a delay is known at least 4 hours before departure.
+When a delay is known at least 4 hours before departure, we will attempt to contact you via the contact details provided in your booking record.
+This could be an email, sms or push notification to the Cathay Pacific app.
 If you have made your reservation through a travel agency and the delay is known at least 5 hours before departure, your travel agent will be advised to contact you accordingly.

-If a flight is cancelled or delayed, we will do our best to rebook you on our next flight, subject to seat availability.
+If a flight is cancelled or delayed, we will do our best to rebook you on our next flight to your final destination, subject to seat availability.
+If you booked through a travel agency, we may also require them to assist in the rebooking process.

 If you are inconvenienced overnight away from your home or destination for a reason within Cathay Pacific’s control, we may provide meal allowances and hotel accommodations, based on availability, at facilities with which we have contracts.
 For flight delays or cancellations that are caused by events beyond our control, including but not limited to weather and acts of war or terrorism, we will do our best to assist you, but we will not be responsible for your additional costs or expenses.